jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/5- Maps.md

 That's because data in Elixir is "immutable".
 That means that each piece of data will never change.
 What `put` does is create a *new* piece of data and then assigns it to a variable.

 To understand what "immutable" means, we'll have to contrast it with data in a mutable language.
-Here's some javascript:
+Here's some Javascript:

 ```javascript
 > var mutableArray = ["Don't", "try", "this", "at", "home"];